On Statistical Learning of Simplices: Unmixing Problem Revisited: Introduction

-From a theoretical viewpoint, authors of \cite{frieze1996learning}, a seminal work on learning linear transformations, proved the efficient learnability\footnote{In this paper, the term {\it {learnable}} refers to a learning task with a polynomial sample complexity w.r.t. $\epsilon$ and $\zeta$.
-This notation is consistent with that of \cite{mohri2012foundations}.
-Those cases which have a polynomial computational complexity as well, have been denoted as {\it {efficiently learnable}}.} of {\it {hyper-cubes}} via $O\left(K^8\right)$ samples.
-They suggested a possibly similar result for simplices.
-However, authors in \cite{anderson2013efficient} have recently proved that a sufficient sample size for efficient learnability of simplices is $n\ge O\left(K^{22}\right)$, which is the only existing bound prior to this paper.
 From an algorithmic point of view, the ML estimator in the noiseless setting is equivalent to finding the minimum volume simplex that contains all the data points.
 This task is shown to be NP-hard, irrespective of the input representation which could be either via facets or vertices \cite{packer2002np}.
 In this regard, \cite{chan2009convex} introduced an LP-relaxation that computes the determinant of a modified vertex matrix instead of the volume.
 Determinant can then be written as the sum of matrix co-factors and consequently optimized in a row-wise manner.
 However, authors do not provide any theoretical guarantees, while experiments are used for justification of their method.
 Authors of \cite{nguyen2009learning} studied a similar problem in lattice-based cryptography, where inputs are generated from a parallelepiped instead of a simplex.
-Our problem also shares some similarities to the Blind Source Separation (BSS) research.
-However, assumptions on the statistical generation of weight vectors $\boldsymbol{p}_i$ are crucially different in such cases compared to this paper.
-As a result, researchers in BSS usually employ high-order statistical moments for capturing the source signals \cite{hyvarinen2004independent}, while we follow a different approach described in Section \ref{sec:main}.
+Our problem also shares some similarities to the Blind Source Separation (BSS) research \cite{gribonval2015sample}.
+In fact, \cite{frieze1996learning} has already shown that at least one particular problem from Independent Component Analysis (ICA) area can be transformed into learning of a high-dimensional hyper-cube from uniform samples.
+However, assumptions on the statistical generation of weight vectors $\boldsymbol{p}_i$ are still crucially different between a hyper-cube and a simplex.
+As a result, in BSS research one usually employs high-order statistical moments for capturing the source signals \cite{hyvarinen2004independent}, while we follow a different approach which is described in Section \ref{sec:main}.

 From a more applied perspective, learning of simplices is of practical interest in a variety of applications, including hyper-spectral imaging \cite{zhang2017robust}.
 Hyper-spectral cameras capture electromagnetic energy scatters from a scene in multiple wavelengths, where the spectrum of each pixel is a combination of reflected (or radiated) patterns of its basic elements \cite{ambikapathi2011chance,agathos2014robust}.
 Recently, this field has attracted an intensive research interest, which are mostly centered on analysis of the minimum volume simplex, c.f. \cite{li2015minimum,ambikapathi2011chance,bioucas2012hyperspectral,lin2013endmember}.
 Another tightly related application to our paper is the analysis of common patterns in cancer tumors \cite{satas2017tumor}.
 Tumors can have a high cell-type heterogeneity, and a sufficient knowledge of the genetic characteristics that correspond to each cell-type is vital for recommending an effective treatment.
 However, biological datasets are mostly in {\it {bulk format}} which means each sample is an aggregation of cell populations from all the different cell-types with unknown combination weights.
 Again, the idea of finding the smallest inclusive simplex for capturing these hidden characteristics is exploited in several recent articles \cite{tolliver2010robust,satas2017tumor,zuckerman2013self,schwartz2010applying}.